dotnet/roslyn/docs/features/private-protected.md

 -----

-> A class-member-declaration can have any one of the ~~five~~**six** possible kinds of declared accessibility (§9.5.2): public, **private protected, **protected internal, protected, internal, or private.
+> A class-member-declaration can have any one of the ~~five~~**six** possible kinds of declared accessibility (§9.5.2): public, **private protected**, protected internal, protected, internal, or private.
 Except for the protected internal **and private protected** combination**s**, it is a compile-time error to specify more than one access modifier.
 When a class-member-declaration does not include any access modifiers, private is assumed.

 -----

 > Non-nested types can have public or internal declared accessibility and have internal declared accessibility by default.
 Nested types can have these forms of declared accessibility too, plus one or more additional forms of declared accessibility, depending on whether the containing type is a class or struct:
-- A nested type that is declared in a class can have any of ~~five~~**six** forms of declared accessibility (public, **private protected, **protected internal, protected, internal, or private) and, like other class members, defaults to private declared accessibility.
+- A nested type that is declared in a class can have any of ~~five~~**six** forms of declared accessibility (public, **private protected**, protected internal, protected, internal, or private) and, like other class members, defaults to private declared accessibility.
 - A nested type that is declared in a struct can have any of three forms of declared accessibility (public, internal, or private) and, like other struct members, defaults to private declared accessibility.

 -----

 > The method overridden by an override declaration is known as the overridden base method For an override method M declared in a class C, the overridden base method is determined by examining each base class type of C, starting with the direct base class type of C and continuing with each successive direct base class type, until in a given base class type at least one accessible method is located which has the same signature as M after substitution of type arguments.
-For the purposes of locating the overridden base method, a method is considered accessible if it is public, if it is protected, if it is protected internal, or if it is **either** internal **or protected internal **and declared in the same program as C.
+For the purposes of locating the overridden base method, a method is considered accessible if it is public, if it is protected, if it is protected internal, or if it is **either** internal **or protected internal** and declared in the same program as C.

 -----